 You may not think much about the value of your medical practice on a day-to-day basis.
-But when changes happen in your professional or personal life, the value of your practice may become the most important business term you need to know.
+But when changes happen in your professional life, the value of your practice may become the most important business term you need to know.

 The value of a medical practice can be at issue in many stages of a business, from a young doctor planning to buy a practice to mergers to an older professional who is ready to sell a practice and retire.
-The value of a practice comes up in your personal life as well, whether it's drafting an accurate premarital agreement or establishing a value during divorce.

 Establishing the value of a medical practice is challenging, however, because of the wide range of factors that must be considered.
 An article in Medical Economics lays out some of the factors:

-- Assets such as real estate, office space, equipment and patient accounts receivable
+- Assets such as real estate, office space, equipment, and patient accounts receivable

 - Goodwill.
 This is one of the factors that can vary the most and can also be the most contentious.